alixgrillo/alixgrillo.github.io/README.md

 ## Technical Features
 Some of the features that I have included on this page are:
 * Slick Carousel for portfolio.
 This should animate and move automatically every 5 seconds.
+* AOS package quickly integrates a fade-in function for each of the sections during scrolling.
 * Contact form saves any messages to Firebase database that I can access.
 There is a timestamp included.
 (Note: A future enhancement will be to have an event listener look for new messages to alert me when they have been submitted).